-If you enjoy warmhearted, but bittersweet, pieces of historical fiction with sweeping narratives spread out across decades, you will adore Leslie Shimotakahara‘s After the Bloom.
-Following two Japanese-Canadian women who hail originally from the United States, Shimotakahara’s novel is a thought-provoking examination of war’s impact on civilian casualties.
-Continue reading
+If you enjoy warmhearted, but bittersweet, pieces of historical fiction with sweeping narratives spread out across decades, you will adore Leslie Shimotakahara's After the Bloom.
+Following two Japanese-Canadian women who hail originally from the United States, Shimotakahara's novel is a thought-provoking examination of war's impact on civilian casualties.
+After the Bloom centers on Lily Takemitsu … Continue reading After the Bloom: A Review

 Tag: historical fiction